 If you don’t have a driver’s license at all, or if you are from a country that isn’t approved for exchanges, you will need to apply for a brand-new Qatari driver’s license.
 Unfortunately, this process is longer and requires you to enroll in driving school, attain at least 15 hours of theory, and at least 35 hours of practical driving lessons.
 Once you have done this, though, you can take your driving exam; this includes a theoretical portion, as well as a road and a parking exam.
 The good news is that once you pass, you get your license on the same day.

 Driving in Qatar

-Unlike in the UK, Qataris drive on the right side of the road and, fortunately, street signs are usually in Arabic and English.
+Qataris drive on the right side of the road.
+Fortunately, street signs are usually in Arabic and English.
 Of course, it is good practice to wear your seatbelt, even if it’s a short ride.
 This is important because many drivers in Qatar have a real need for speed – so unless you are ready to go well over the speed limit, stay away from the left lane.
 The ugly truth is that car accidents are tragically common.
 Another thing to bear in mind is that although you can consume alcohol in Qatar, there is no tolerance for drunk driving.
 Therefore, be sure to practice responsible drinking and call a cab if you are unsure if you are over the limit.

 Getting a car in Qatar

 Buying a used car can be a bit trickier because of the potential unknowns in prior treatment.
-If you do go down this route, however, be sure to buy a company-certified used car or one from someone that you trust.
-As long as the car has a valid registration when you buy it, it also has valid insurance, which simplifies the process for new owners.
+If you do go down this route, however, be sure to buy a company-certified used car or one from someone you trust.
+As long as the car has a valid registration when you buy it, it also has valid insurance; this simplifies the process for new owners.